MicrosoftDocs/sql-docs/docs/connect/jdbc/understanding-data-type-conversions.md

 ## Getter Method Conversions

-Based on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data types, the following chart contains the JDBC driver’s conversion map for the get\<Type>() methods of the [SQLServerResultSet](../../connect/jdbc/reference/sqlserverresultset-class.md) class, and the supported conversions for the get\<Type> methods of the [SQLServerCallableStatement](../../connect/jdbc/reference/sqlservercallablestatement-class.md) class.
+Based on the [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] data types, the following chart contains the JDBC driver's conversion map for the get\<Type>() methods of the [SQLServerResultSet](../../connect/jdbc/reference/sqlserverresultset-class.md) class, and the supported conversions for the get\<Type> methods of the [SQLServerCallableStatement](../../connect/jdbc/reference/sqlservercallablestatement-class.md) class.

 ![JDBCGetterConversions](../../connect/jdbc/media/jdbcgetterconversions.gif "JDBCGetterConversions")

-There are three categories of conversions that are supported by the JDBC driver’s getter methods:
+There are three categories of conversions that are supported by the JDBC driver's getter methods:

 - **Non-Lossy (x)**: Conversions for cases where the getter type is the same or smaller than the underlying server type.
 For example, when calling getBigDecimal on an underlying server decimal column, no conversion is necessary.

 - **Converted (y)**: Conversions from numeric server types to Java language types where the conversion is regular and follows Java language conversion rules.
-For these conversions, precision is always truncated—never rounded—and overflow is handled as modulo of the destination type, which is smaller.
+For these conversions, precision is always truncated-never rounded-and overflow is handled as modulo of the destination type, which is smaller.
 For example, calling getInt on an underlying **decimal** column that contains "1.9999" will return "1", or if the underlying **decimal** value is "3000000000" then the **int** value overflows to "-1294967296".

 - **Data Dependent (z)**: Conversions from underlying character types to numeric types require that the character types contain values that can be converted into that type.
 No other conversions are performed.
 If the value is too large for the getter type, the value isn't valid.
 For example, if getInt is called on a varchar(50) column that contains "53", the value is returned as an **int**; but if the underlying value is "xyz" or "3000000000", an error is thrown.